Serneum/driver-report/README.md

 One of the main goals with the `Runner` class was to handle all of the input errors so that there could be minimal error handling and data validation further down the stack.

+### runner_spec.rb

+We can assume that the Driver model is properly tested, and mock out most functionality.
+This allows us to focus on verifying that the correct methods are called, and that we are raising the correct exceptions without needing to worry about much else.

 ### driver.rb

 This is a pretty basic class, with no real big choices.
 I opted to have a `report` method so that a user could opt for individual driver reports, or a full report of all drivers like the `generateReport` method in `runner.rb`.
 This also makes the output easy to test and validate.